marineverse/marineverse.github.io/_posts/2018-09-20-best-vr-gadgets-to-buy-for-a-sailor-in-2018.markdown

 ## Summary

-All in all, in our opinion the best choice at the moment are Oculus Go for mobile and Oculus Rift for a high-end solution.
+All in all, in our opinion the best choice at the moment are Oculus Go for mobile and Oculus Rift ( *HTC Vive as of 2019* ) for a high-end solution.

 Hopefully you find this article useful and we wish you many enjoyable hours spent on board of your virtual sailing yacht.
 If you are thinking of using virtual reality as a tool to enhance your sailing training we hope the results will exceed your expectations.